The Tennis Serve Stance Guide: Platform & Pinpoint

 Now that you know how to position your feet for a great serve let’s talk quickly about what to do with your hands.

-This is often referred to as the ready position for your serve.
+This position is known as the ready position for your serve.

 The Different Types of Tennis Serve Stances